andrewchambers/orderly/README.md

 # Orderly

-**orderly** is tool that provides ordered and controlled start, stop, restart and cleanup of a group of processes.
+**orderly** is a tool that provides ordered and controlled start, stop, restart and cleanup of a group of processes.
 It aims to be a building block for reliable servers/services/containers.